Student Employment (Policy 7470)

 a.
 When enrolled in fall or spring semesters, student employees may work no more than twenty-nine (29) Standard Hours per week for all campus appointments combined.

 b.
 When school is not in session, or for students on a summer break, a student may work up to but no more than forty (40) hours per week.
-Any student working more than twenty-nine (29) hours per week may do so no more than ninety (90) days during any break or summer session.
+Any student working more than twenty-nine (29) hours per week may do so no more than ninety (90) calendar days during any break or summer session.

 c.
 When enrolled in fall or spring semesters, International students may not work more than twenty (20) hours per week.
 International students may work up to but no more than forty (40) hours per week during academic breaks and summer.